 • Pre-approval by an official entity

-• Fastest Golden Visa: Only eight months
+• Fastest Golden Visa in only eight months

 • The potential scope for an early return of capital